horizon-research/ism-algorithm/README.md

-# ISM_algorithm
+# ISM: Invariant-based Stereo Matching

-This ISM algorithm is an algorithm framework to accelerate a general stereo vision DNN using Invariant-based Stereo Matching for continuous stereo vision application from our paper, *ASV: Accelerated Stereo Vision System*.
+ISM is not a particular stereo matching algorithm.
+Rather, it is a generic **algorithmic framework** that accelerates any existing DNN-based stereo matching algorithm using what we call "stereo invariants".
+This reposity contains the software code that you can use to reproduce the accuracy results in our MICRO 2019 paper [ASV: Accelerated Stereo Vision System](http://cs.rochester.edu/horizon/pubs/micro19-asv.pdf).

 We provide some implementation of ISM algorithm for several popular stereo DNNs.

-  * [PSMNet](#psmnet): "Pyramid Stereo Matching Network" [[link]](https://arxiv.org/abs/1803.08669)
+  * [PSMNet](#psmnet): "Pyramid Stereo Matching Network", CVPR 2017 [[pdf]](https://zpascal.net/cvpr2017/Ilg_FlowNet_2.0_Evolution_CVPR_2017_paper.pdf)
-  * [FlowNet/DispNet](#flownetdispnet): "FlowNet 2.0: Evolution of Optical Flow Estimation with Deep Networks" [[link]](https://arxiv.org/abs/1612.01925)
+  * [FlowNet/DispNet](#flownetdispnet): "FlowNet 2.0: Evolution of Optical Flow Estimation with Deep Networks", CVPR 2018 [[pdf]](http://openaccess.thecvf.com/content_cvpr_2018/papers/Chang_Pyramid_Stereo_Matching_CVPR_2018_paper.pdf)
-  * [GC-Net](#gc-net): "End-to-End Learning of Geometry and Context for Deep Stereo Regression" [[link]](https://arxiv.org/abs/1703.04309)
+  * [GC-Net](#gc-net): "End-to-End Learning of Geometry and Context for Deep Stereo Regression", ICCV 2017 [[pdf]](http://openaccess.thecvf.com/content_ICCV_2017/papers/Kendall_End-To-End_Learning_of_ICCV_2017_paper.pdf)

-## A generic framework for stereo DNN
+## A generic framework for accelerating stereo vision

-In the `ism_skeleton.py`, it gives a skeleton code for using Invariant-based motion compensation with any Stereo DNN model.
+In the `ism_skeleton.py`, it gives a skeleton code for using ISM with any stereo DNN model.
 It contains the main bone to implement our ISM algorithm to other stereo DNNs.
 There are several steps in TODO list in order to make this algorithm works.

 First, you need to download a stereo vision dataset.
 For this, we recommend [KITTI dataset](http://www.cvlibs.net/datasets/kitti/eval_depth_all.php) and [SceneFlow dataset](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html) and pass the path to the skeleton code.